LevanKvirkvelia/salute/README.md

 > A JavaScript library that would be born if [Microsoft Guidance](https://github.com/microsoft/guidance) and [React](https://react.dev/) had a baby.

 ### Why?
-I came up with the idea for Salute when I was trying to train LLMs to build and improve AI agents.
+I came up with the idea for Salute when I was trying to use GPT4 to build and improve AI agents.
 While the result was good for single prompt agents, it was clear that agents are rarely just a single prompt, but rather a sequence of prompts.
 This compelled me to prompt AI to write code using OpenAI's or LangChain's libraries to create complex agents.
 The problem is that these libraries are not designed for AI use, ironically they are not easy to use for humans either.

 That's why I decided to build a library that would be easy to use by both humans and AIs.